evolutionaryscale/esm-partner/README.md

 **esm-partner** is a dedicated repository for enterprise partners to collaboratively deploy, manage, and customize cloud infrastructure and analytical tools on cloud service providers (CSPs).
 It provides Infrastructure as Code (IaC) and sample resources that can be easily integrated into your environment, enabling a secure, scalable, and isolated deployment that meets your IT standards while helping us maintain a unified product.

+While we encourage contributions, we recognize that commercial partners may prefer to maintain private forks to protect proprietary details.

 ## Overview

 This repository is designed to be a living, collaborative hub where our partners and internal teams can: